oldschoolgg/obdocs/BSO.md

 ## Lottery

 The BSO banklottery is a lottery where you can put both items and gp in.
 To put in items do =lotterybank <itemname>, every item(stack) has to have a value of 10m and you need to put in 50m worth per command.
-Every 10m u put in, is equal to 1 ticket.
+Every 10m you put in, is equal to 1 ticket.
 To put in gp do =buy x bank lottery ticket, where the x is for the amount of tickets u want to buy.
-Again these are 10m each.
+These are also 10m each.

 As a tier 3 patron, or higher, you can see the items in the lottery using the =lottery command.